Illustrated by Eric Velasquez

 Award-winning author Richard Michelson and award-winning illustrator Eric Velasquez together share Willie Powell’s positive and powerful story.

-Twice as Good Theme Song!
+Twice as Good Theme Song, by Les Julian

 - 2013 Harlem Book Fest Phillis Wheatley Award